A PENSIONER who killed a cyclist in his cement mixer lorry was yesterday told he faces jail.

 Mr Ward-Jackson said: “The manoeuvre itself that was executed by the defendant is referred to in the building industry as a reverse block manoeuvre.

-“It does appear to be a dangerous manoeuvre on the public road because what it involves is driving a heavy goods vehicle into the opposing lane and reversing backwards into a side road without any form of banksman.
+“It does appear to be a dangerous manoeuvre on the public road because what it involves is driving a heavy goods vehicle into the opposing lane and reversing backwards into a side road without any

 “If the manoeuvre itself is dangerous that may be an aggravating feature when it comes to sentence.”